anshulxyz/rangeela/README.md

 ## What is it?

+**rangeela** in 'Hindi' means colourfull.
-**rangeela** is a little script to generate an image full of randomly coloured squares and sets that image as your wallpaper.
+Rangeela is a little script to generate an image full of randomly coloured squares and sets that image as your wallpaper.

 ## Quick Start